A Surprising Way to Cleanse Toxic Kidneys - Dr. Berg on Kidney Detoxification

 The Role of Kidneys in Detoxification

-The liver's job is like sorting through the mail - it breaks down harmful substances into less toxic ones, which then go straight to the kidney's 'inbox.'
-But what does this mean?
+The liver breaks down harmful substances into less toxic ones, which then go straight to the kidney.

-Well, your kidneys function like diligent postmen.
-They sort these substances further and decide whether they should be reabsorbed or expelled as urine.
+Then the kidneys sort these substances further and decide whether they should be reabsorbed or expelled as urine.
+This keeps the body health and running well.

 Kidney illustration